 There are tons of books on research processes and methodologies but none of these books can capture what it’s like to experience the highs and lows of research.
 This is why our team of MFA students in Applied Design Research at the University of North Texas chose to create a game to capture the successes and setbacks researchers encounter when conducting a project.
 The result was Snakes and Ladders, Research Edition, and as fun as it was to think through and create, the reason it exists is because our team failed.
 Big time.

 Mapping Gone Wrong

-The initial assignment given our cohort was to map something.
+The initial assignment given to our cohort was to map something.
 Our team (Pit Dragons) decided to map social networks in the City of University Park, near Dallas, Texas.
-I won’t go into details about the project now, but to summarize it, our team did field work in University Park, conducing observations and interviews with people who lived and worked there.
+I won’t go into details about the project now, but to summarize it, our team did fieldwork in University Park, conducting observations and interviews with people who lived and worked there.
 Our theory going into the project was that the most influential people in University Park were the people who worked there but couldn’t afford to live there.
 This included people largely in service industries in University Park.
 We were interested in:

 - analysis of under-appreciated people groups

 - reinforcement of unexpected relationships within a given environment

 After weeks of doing secondary research via an extensive literature review as well as gathering data in the field and via a survey we operated through Design Workbench we came to a conclusion: our research process was flawed.
 We got some great data, but at the end of the day, our research didn’t reveal what we had hoped.

 While our work didn’t pay off in discoveries about University Park, it did focus our team on the research process itself, and birthed a phrase our team wore like a badge of honor: